doersino/UnicodeMathML/README.md

 # UnicodeMathML

+UnicodeMath is an easy-to-read linear format for mathematics.
+TODO at ms

+TODO some sort of hero image, basic expression etc., maybe `1/2𝜋 ∫_0^2𝜋▒ⅆ𝜃/(𝑎+𝑏 sin⁡𝜃) = 1/√(𝑎²−𝑏²)`

-*UnicodeMath is an easy-to-read linear format for mathematics.
-The code in this repository implements a JavaScript-based translation of UnicodeMath to MathML ("UnicodeMathML").
+*This repository provides a JavaScript-based translation of UnicodeMath to MathML ("UnicodeMathML").
 An interactive "playground" allows for experimentation with UnicodeMath's syntax and insight into the translation pipeline.
-UnicodeMathML can be used within arbitrary HTML or Markdeep documents.*
+UnicodeMathML can be easily integrated with arbitrary HTML or Markdeep documents.*

 **What's UnicodeMath, precisely?** This and other questions are answered in the FAQ section below.
+TODO or in docs

 #### Demo: TODO link to playground demo running on github pages